isomerpages/govtech-life-covid/index.md

 sections:
     - hero:
         title: Home is Singapore
-        subtitle:Be empowered as we stand in solidarity.
+        subtitle: Be empowered as we stand in solidarity.
         background: /images/hero_banner.jpg
         button: Contact Us
         url: /contact-us/